 Updating a CDO-Standard SDC Host

-Use these instructions if you deployed an on-premises Secure Device Connector using CDO's VM image.
+Use these instructions if you deployed a Secure Device Connector using CDO's VM image.

 - Connect to your SDC host using SSH or the hypervisor console.